IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 - The **sender**, who encrypts the raw UID2 to create UID2 tokens and sends the tokens to an authorized sharing participant.
 - The **receiver**, an authorized sharing participant who receives the UID2 tokens and decrypts them.

-Tokenized sharing starting with a raw UID2 is common for [sharing via creative pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-creative-pixels).
+Tokenized sharing starting with a raw UID2 is common for [sharing in creative pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-in-creative-pixels).
 It can also be used in other scenarios.
 For details, see  [Tokenized Sharing from Raw UID2s](sharing-tokenized-from-raw.md).

 If you're starting with a raw UID2, follow these steps: